ARMmbed/BLEIntros/Docs/Advanced/Debugging.md

 <span class="tips">**Tip:** to learn about the Android Bluetooth HCI snoop log, start [here](http://www.androidcentral.com/all-about-your-phones-developer-options).</span>

 If you want to use a separate BLE device (not your phone) to sniff the BLE traffic, you can try [Nordic's nRF Sniffer](https://www.nordicsemi.com/eng/Products/Bluetooth-Smart-Bluetooth-low-energy/nRF-Sniffer) on a Nordic BLE board.

+## Further reading

+For more information about debugging, see [the mbed OS handbook](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/debugging/debugging/).